The-Abigail608/The_Abigail/README.md

 - I’m Abigail
 - she/her (transfem)
 - gay as fuck
-- I’m interested in funni hjonk machine and fire beeper oh and i hate code
+- I’m interested in trains, fire alarms, and electrical equipment oh and i hate code
-- How to reach me
+- How to reach me: don't bother
-  YouTube: @The_Abigail
-  twitter (no i wont call it x cry harder elon): @TheAbigail608